-In a move the company compared to music streaming leader Spotify, Peacock announced that it will have both a free tier and premium subscription options.
+In a move the company compared to music streaming leader Spotify, Peacock is one of the only video streaming services to offer both a free tier and premium subscription options.

-The free tier, which is ad-supported, has more than 7,500 hours of current season series, movies and TV classics, as well as live streaming news and sports channels.
-A premium subscription will be required to unlock the full experience, which will include original content and more than 15,000 hours of total content for $4.99.
-You’ll also have the option to pay for an ad-free experience ($9.99 total, including original content).
+The free tier, which is ad-supported, has more than 13,000 hours of current season series, movies and TV classics, as well as live streaming news and sports channels.
+The premium subscription options, which include original series and more than 20,000 hours of total content, vary in price based on length of commitment and amount of advertisements.

-Will it be able to differentiate itself in a suddenly cluttered marketplace?
-In this article, Team Clark explores the information available so far about Peacock to try to help you decide if it’s worth a try as a new entertainment option.
+Will Peacock be able to differentiate itself in a suddenly cluttered marketplace?
+In this article, Team Clark downloads and explores the streaming service to help you decide if it’s worth a try as a new entertainment option.

 Table of Contents